PRL-PRG/evalr-experiment/README.md

 ### 4. Create a sample corpus

 The pipeline works with a corpus of R packages.
 This corpus is defined in a file `packages.txt` with one package name per line.
-To run the pipeline, we first need to create such file.
+To run the pipeline, we first need to create such a file.
 You could try any R packages that are compatible with R 4.0.2 and are available in CRAN.
 The more packages, the longer will it take.

-We recommend to start with the following package:
+We recommend (to meet the 30min deadline) starting with the following single
+package:

 ```sh
 echo withr > packages.txt
 ```

-Next we need to install the packages:
+Next, we need to install the packages:

 ```sh
 make package-install
 ```

 This will install the package including all of their dependencies.
-By the end you should see something like (the versions might possibly differ if a package has been updated in the meantime):
+By the end you should see something like (the versions might differ if a package has been updated in the meantime):

 ```